Skip to main content

 Table Tabs (Server-Side)

 Table tabs use SQL LIMIT and OFFSET.
 Only the current page loads from the database.
 Page navigation triggers a new query.
-Configure page size in Settings > Data Grid.
+Configure page size in Settings > Editor.

 Server-side pagination in a table tab